Frequently asked questions

 If you get another job there will be no change to your pension.
-It will continue to be paid, unless you were granted Compensatory Added Years of membership through redundancy/efficiency of the service retirement, in which case your compensation benefits may be affected.
+It will continue to be paid, unless you were granted ‘compensatory added years’ of membership through redundancy or efficiency retirement.
+In this case, your compensation benefits may be affected.

 What if I decide to live abroad?

-We can continue to pay your pension whilst you are abroad.
-Remember to contact us in good time so we can discuss the options with you and make all the necessary arrangements.
+We can continue to pay your pension whilst you’re abroad.
+But, remember to tell us in good time so we can discuss the options with you and make all the necessary arrangements.

-How do I notify the Fund of a death?
+How do I tell you about a death?

-When contacting the Fund it would be helpful if the following information is provided:
+When telling us about a death, it would be helpful if the following information could be given:

 - Full name and address of the deceased

-- Full name and address of the Next of Kin and a contact telephone number
+- Full name and address of the next of kin and a phone number

 What benefits will be paid if I die after retiring on pension?

-A lump sum death grant may be payable if you die whilst receiving your pension.
-The amount of death grant payable is dependent on your service in the pension scheme.
+A lump sum death grant may be due if you die whilst receiving your pension.
+This will depend on your service in the scheme.